Consider Bursting Your Christian Bubble

 3. Get to know your neighbors.

 As an apartment kid, meeting neighbors is not my strength.
 I never knew my neighbors.
-Apartment folk just ignored each other where I grew up.
+Apartment folks just ignored each other where I grew up.
 As a Christian now, I can see the value of befriending neighbors, though.
 Neighbors might turn down my invitation to church, but I can continue to be a walking testimony of Jesus Christ for as long as they live near me.
 That is powerful.

 4. Influence the culture.